REACH-WoU/cleaning_template/README.md

 The excel file will have a new column `checked`.
 It exists to allow the user to let the HQ know that the outlier value was checked even if it's not fixed.
 If the outlier value is accurate and you with to keep it in the dataset, set the value of the `checked` column to `value checked`, if you want to change the old value to the new one, specify it within the `new.value` column and set the `checked` column value to `value corrected`.
 Now you can load up the clean excel file as the `cleaning.log.outliers_full` object and run `section_6_finish_outlier_check.R`.

 ### Finalize the data
-The last section goes through removal of PII columns, gathering the cleaning and deletion logs, building the submission excel for HQ validation and writing the submission package.
+The last section goes through removal of PII columns and columns where all values are empty, gathering the cleaning and deletion logs, building the submission excel for HQ validation and writing the submission package.
 Outside of specifying the `pii.to.remove_main` that holds the names of the PII columns barely any interaction is needed from the users side.
 The file for HQ submission is written as `Cleaning_logbook` excel in the `output/Cleaning_logbook` directory.

 ### Contributors